 Artwork Guidelines

-To ensure that your custom merchandise looks its absolute best, we ask that you follow our artwork submission guidelines.
+To ensure your custom merchandise looks its absolute best, please follow our artwork submission guidelines before sending files.

 Department Orders

-The University of Sheffield has strict guidelines on our logo usage.
-We hold all available lockup logos and orientations on file so any department name you need adding we will do this for you (see example below).
+The University of Sheffield has strict guidelines on logo usage.
+We hold all available lockup logos and orientations on file — any department name you need adding, we will do this for you.

 Accepted File Formats

-(The above must be editable and not Jpeg/PNG files just exported as PDF etc.)
+Files must be editable — not JPEG/PNG files exported as PDF etc.

-The higher the resolution of file the better the branding finish will be.
-We always check artwork and shall advise if we foresee any issues before proceeding with production.
+The higher the resolution the better the branding finish will be.
+We always check artwork and will advise if we foresee any issues before proceeding.

 Print Artwork Guidelines